Worcester Lawyers for Alcohol Crimes

 There are several different alcohol-related laws in Massachusetts that deal with everything from driving under the influence to carrying an open container.
 Murphy & Rudolf, LLP offers criminal defense services for a variety of alcohol crimes.
-Because different alcohol-related incidents carry different penalties, it is important to seek legal help from Worcester criminal defense lawyers who are knowledgeable about federal and state laws regarding alcohol crimes.
+Because different alcohol-related incidents carry different penalties, it is important to seek legal help from Worcester lawyers trained in criminal defense, who are knowledgeable about federal and state laws regarding alcohol crimes.

 Open Container Laws in Massachusetts